 Two well-known examples of Social Surveys in the United Kingdom include:

-The UK National Census – which is sent out to every UK household every ten years and asks basic information about who lives in the household, employment, education, religion and health.
+The UK National Census – which used to be sent out to every UK household every ten years and asked basic information about who lives in the household, employment, education, religion and health.
+The last full set of Census data is from 2011, at time of writing it is not clear what’s happening with the 2021 Census.

 The British Social Attitudes Survey – which has a sample of around 3000 and asks people a range of questions to measure opinions on a range of topics – such as family life, religious belief, immigration and environmental issues.